-Mosul population 'traumatized' by conflict, say MSF doctors
+Mosul population 'traumatized' by conflict, infrastructure badly damaged

 “But the most urgent patients we feel are not able to leave the conflict area.”

-About 900,000 people, nearly half the pre-war population of Mosul, have been displaced by the fighting, taking shelter in camps or with relatives and friends, according the aid group.
+About 900,000 people have been displaced by the fighting, taking shelter in camps or with relatives and friends, according the aid group.

-(Writing by Maher Chmaytelli; Editing by Richard Balmforth)
+Writing by Maher Chmaytelli; Editing by Richard Balmforth and Robin Pomeroy